Academy Color Encoding System: ACES2065-1

 This is the core ACES color space, and the only one using the AP0 RGB primaries.
-It uses photo-metrically linear transfer characteristics (i.e. gamma of 1.0), and is the only ACES space intended for interchange among facilities, and most importantly, archiving image/video files.
+It uses photometrically linear transfer characteristics (i.e. gamma of 1.0), and is the only ACES space intended for interchange among facilities, and most importantly, archiving image/video files.

 ACES2065-1 code values are linear values scaled in an Input Transform so that: